Kilkenny Arts Festival 2026: The Ultimate Visitor Guide

 Mix up your trip with the following unique Irish adventures off the tourist path:

-• 📱 Stay Updated on Pop-Up Events – Sign up for the festival newsletter and follow official social media channels to catch last-minute events, outdoor performances, and workshop announcements.
+• Stay Updated on Pop-Up Events – Sign up for the Kilkenny Arts Festival newsletter and follow official social media channels to catch last-minute events, outdoor performances, and workshop announcements.

 FAQ — Kilkenny Arts Festival 2026